-Last month, MyHealthTeams partnered with the Global Vitiligo Foundation to host World Vitiligo Day, a virtual event for the vitiligo community.
-The online streaming event included an address by motivational speaker James McLeod (@thatvitiligo_guy), interviews with members of MyVitiligoTeam, and a Q&A with a panel of dermatologists who specialize in treating vitiligo.
-Hundreds of people from 28 countries joined the event’s live stream.
+In June, MyVitiligoTeam partnered with the Global Vitiligo Foundation to host World Vitiligo Day, a virtual event for the vitiligo community.
+The online event, which is available to watch on demand, included an address by Vitiligo Man of Action founder Perry Whaley, interviews with members of MyVitiligoTeam, and a Q&A session with a panel of dermatologists who specialize in treating vitiligo.
+Hundreds of people from 26 countries joined the event’s livestream.

-As part of the World Vitiligo Day event, MyHealthTeams surveyed attendees about life with vitiligo.
-More than 50 participants responded to questions about their thoughts on a cure for vitiligo, whether they show off or hide their vitiligo, and whether their health insurance covers vitiligo treatments.
+As part of the World Vitiligo Day event, MyVitiligoTeam surveyed attendees about life with vitiligo.
+Participants responded to questions about their personal history with vitiligo, whether they would consider trying new vitiligo treatments, and how accepting they are about their condition.